ndk/cv_resume/README.md

   - Introduced new practices to the company such as unit-testing, TDD, SOLID, KISS, DRY, etc
   - Contributed to core parts of products such as database backup, migration from physical machines to virtual and back, data bus, etc
   - Reworked the local and remote installation process making it smaller, faster, more reliable, and more maintainable
+  - Being responsible for creating a product roadmap, managing communication with stakeholders, and supporting successful product launches

   **Responsibilities:**
   - Improving the installation process